Mali entry requirements for Argentina passport holders

 Required for entry

-Mali is under a high security alert.
-Check your government's travel advisory before planning your trip.
-Avoid non-essential travel to northern and central regions.
+Mali has ongoing security concerns, including terrorism and kidnapping risks in some regions.
+Check your government's travel advisory before booking.
+Avoid non-essential travel to northern and central Mali.

 What happens at the border